saami97/DevOps-The-Hard-Way-Azure/README.md

 1. Azure
     - Azure will be used to host the application, cloud infrastructure, and any other services we may need to ensure the app is deployed properly.
 2. GitHub
-    - To store the application and infrastructure/automation code
+    - To store the application and infrastructure/automation code.
 3. Python
     - Python will be used for automation efforts that aren't in Terraform.
 4. Terraform
-   - To create any infrastructure (like an AKS cluster) or other services (key vault, storage, etc etc.)
+   - To create any infrastructure (like an AKS cluster) or other services (key vault, storage, etc etc.).
 5. Docker
-   - Create a Docker image
+   - Create a Docker image.
-   - Store the Docker image in Azure ACR
+   - Store the Docker image in Azure ACR.
 6. Kubernetes
    - To run the Docker image that's created for the containerized Uber app.
 Kubernetes, in this case, EKS, will be used to orchestrate the container.
 7. CI/CD
-   - Use GitHub Actions to create an AKS cluster
+   - Use GitHub Actions to create an AKS cluster.
 8. Automated testing
-    - Testing Terraform code with Checkov
+    - Testing Terraform code with Checkov.

 ## Labs
 1. [Prerequisites](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-Azure/blob/main/prerequisites.md)